Consider strategies to improve job satisfaction

 - Create new challenges.
-Take on a project that can motivate you and give you a sense of control.
-Start small, such as organizing a work-related celebration, before moving on to larger goals.
+Take on a project that will motivate you and give you a sense of control.
+Start small before moving on to larger goals.
 Working on something you care about can boost your confidence and job satisfaction.

 - Expand your skills.
 If you're feeling bored, ask your supervisor about cross-training.
 Perhaps you could train for new or additional tasks.
 If your company is launching a new project, volunteer for the team.